 - son Frederick John 1863

 born in Stoke Damerel.
-He is at Pembroke Street with his parents in
+He was at Pembroke Street with his parents in

 Louise Caroline Henwood, born in 1862 in Devonport.
-The couple move
+The couple soon moved

-to Plumstead in London where Ethel is born in the following year.
+to Plumstead in SE London where Ethel was born in the following year.
 In

-1901, they live at 14 Ennis Road, Plumstead and Frederick is working
+1901, they lived at 14 Ennis Road, Plumstead and Frederick was working

 - daughter Ethel Louise

 1889 born in Plumstead.
-In 1919 in Woolwich she marries Cyril Bull
+In 1919 in Woolwich she married Cyril Bull

 1893-1963 - in 1922 they have a daughter, Marjorie.
 Ethel dies in 1966.